indygreg/zippylog/README.md

 across multiple users of pblog will likely be problematic, as two companies _X_ and _Y_ will likely have two different message types having numeric id _N_.

+Logging data is typically site-specific and it would be trivial to write a _proxy_ that translated event ids on the fly, so I'm not too concerned about this shortcoming at the moment.
+That being said, I can see the desire to exchange log events between sites with little effort, so supporting this is definitely a desirable feature.

 ## Background